 In 2017, the required number of signatures for a vote on a popular initiative for transparency have been collected.
 It would lead to a new constitutional article, stipulating that political parties must name any donors who donate at least CHF 10,000.
 Similarly, if a person spends more than CHF 100,000 on a federal election or a popular campaign, they must inform the Federal Chancellery and name any donors who gave at least CHF 10,000.
-The Federal Council has recommended rejecting this initiative; the parliament has not yet begun discussions on the initiative.
+The Federal Council has recommended rejecting this initiative; the parliament has begun discussions on the initiative.
+The respective commission of the Council of States proposed in October 2019 that political parties with representation in the federal parliament be required to publish their income as well as donations exceeding CHF 25,000 on an annual basis.
+Similarly, the Council of States proposed that campaigns conducted in the context of popular votes or elections be required to publish their budget and final ledgers should either exceed CHF 250,000.